aertslab/SCENIC/vignettes/FAQ.md

 ...
 The annotations provided by the cisTarget databases can be divided into high-confidence or low-confidence, depending on the annotation source (annotated in the original database, inferred by orthology, or inferred by motif similarity).
 The main regulons only use the “high confidence” annotations, which by default are “direct annotation” and “inferred by orthology”. **The sufix _extended** in the regulon name indicates **lower confidence annotations** (by default “inferred by motif similarity”) are also used.

-### Is it possible to use pseudotime/trajectory inference methods on the output of SCENIC? (e.g. to explore how TF activity changes over time)
-Yes, the regulon activity matrix can be used as input for other methods, such as dimensionality reduction (e.g. t-SNE/UMAP, difussion maps) or pseudotime/trajectory analysis.

-However, you should check the assumptions/requirements of the input data of the specific tool (e.g. branches, expectations in regards to distribution and continuous/discrete values, etc...).

-### Missing relevant TFs / Known motifs are not annotated to the TF

-This thread might be related to your question: https://github.com/aertslab/SCENIC/issues/14#issuecomment-357009514

 ## Modifying the pipeline

 ### Is it possible to apply SCENIC to other organisms?
 At the moment we only provide the motif databases (required for the standard pipeline) for human, mouse and fruit fly.

 The second step in SCENIC's workflow is to perform motif enrichment analysis on the co-expression modules to prune them into regulons.
-The standard SCENIC pipeline uses RcisTarget to perform this analysis, and RcisTarget requires species-specific databases.
+The standard SCENIC pipeline uses the cisTarget framework to perform this analysis, which requires species-specific databases.
 Therefore, to apply SCENIC to a new organism (such as zebrafrish) would require some modifications on this step.
-Either [creating the RcisTarget motif databases](https://github.com/aertslab/create_cisTarget_databases) for the new organism (which implies defining regulatory regions and scoring thousands of motifs PWM), or using an alternative tool (i.e. instead of RcisTarget) for the motif analysis.
+Either [creating the cisTarget motif databases](https://github.com/aertslab/create_cisTarget_databases) for the new organism (which implies defining regulatory regions and scoring thousands of motifs PWM), or using an alternative tool (i.e. instead of RcisTarget) for the motif analysis.

 ### Can I use my own list of TFs and targets (e.g. from an external analysis or resource) with AUCell and skip the network inference steps?

 Yes, AUCell accepts any type of gene set as input (e.g. TFs and potential target genes, pathway... etc).
-Examples are available in the [AUCell vignette](https://bioconductor.org/packages/release/bioc/vignettes/AUCell/inst/doc/AUCell.html).
+Examples are available in the [AUCell vignette (R)](https://bioconductor.org/packages/release/bioc/vignettes/AUCell/inst/doc/AUCell.html).

 Once you have the AUC matrix, you can decide whether to continue SCENIC's workflow (e.g. binarization, heatmap... etc) or do an independent analysis.
 Note that you will just need to adjust the interpretation of the results according to the input gene-sets...

 ### Is it possible to use another co-expression network tool for the initial TF-target links?

-We chose GENIE3 for building the initial co-expression networks because it was the best peformed in previous benchmarks.
+We chose GENIE3/GRNBoost for building the initial co-expression networks because it was the best peformer in previous benchmarks.
 However, other tools can also be used instead.
 Of course, the final network results will be different... but if you prefer to use another tool for any reason, you can certainly give it a try.

-Once you have a co-expression network (sets of co-expressed genes, and/or links between TF-targets), you can start SCENIC on the "create regulons step" to perform the motif enrichment analysis and prune it into a GRN (regulons).
+Once you have a co-expression network (sets of co-expressed genes, and/or links between TF-targets), in R you can start SCENIC on the "create regulons step" to perform the motif enrichment analysis and prune it into a GRN (regulons).
 Either with the function `runSCENIC_2_createRegulons()` or running it manually ([detailedStep_2_createRegulons.Rmd](https://github.com/aertslab/SCENIC/blob/master/vignettes/detailedStep_2_createRegulons.Rmd)).

 An example of the input format is available at: http://scenic.aertslab.org/examples/SCENIC_MouseBrain/int/2.1_tfModules_forMotifEnrichmet.Rds